 |RNA Interference||Antibody-Mediated Signal Cascade Interference|

-One way that the Day Lab enables high precision therapy is by designing nanoparticles that can suppress the expression of disease-promoting genes through the delivery of antagonistic RNA molecules or antibodies.
+One way the Day Lab enables high precision therapy is by designing nanoparticles to deliver antagonistic RNA molecules or antibodies to suppress the expression of disease-promoting genes.
 In RNA interference (depicted above left), nanoparticles are used to deliver RNA molecules into cells.
 After the nanoparticles escape endosomes and release their RNA cargo into the cytosol (which is not easy to achieve!), the RNA loads into the RNA induced silencing complex (RISC) and guides it to complementary messenger RNA (mRNA) molecules, which are then degraded.
 We have shown that nanoscale architecture is a critical factor that dictates how cells perceive and respond to RNA nanocarriers, as we demonstrated that the orientation of the molecules in these structures can dramatically influence their efficacy and biocompatibility.
 In antibody-mediated signal cascade interference (depicted above right), antibodies bind specific receptors on targeted cells to lock them in a ligand unresponsive state, which reduces downstream signaling.
 We have shown that antibody-nanoparticle conjugates are drastically more effective than freely delivered antibodies, and we attribute this to their ability to engage multiple receptors simultaneously.

 To date, we have used antibody and RNA nanocarriers to suppress the developmental Wnt, Notch, and Hedgehog signaling pathways in cancer, with an emphasis on glioblastoma and triple-negative breast cancer.
 We have also evaluated our nanomaterials as tools for delivery of therapeutic miRNA molecules.